 SSPs: DSPs can connect directly to one or more SSPs.
 This connection allows advertisers to buy ad space without the involvement of an ad exchange.

 DMPs: Data management platforms (DMPs) provide supplementary audience data to DSPs.
 This data allows DSPs to establish more accurate targeting criteria before placing bids on the available ad inventory within the ecosystem.

 DSPs store user profiles and third-party data and combine this information with the bids from advertisers.
 The DSP decides which ad to serve when visitors land on web pages.
-It considers the bid made, the cost to the advertiser, and the content of the ad.
+It considers the bid made, the cost to the advertiser, and the ad’s content.

 The pixels that publishers have on their websites also provide audience data to allow customer segments to be created.
-DSPs receive this data and analyze it carefully to ensure it makes the right bids on behalf of the advertisers.
+DSPs receive this data and analyze it carefully to ensure it makes suitable bids on behalf of the advertisers.

 By working with DSPs, advertisers benefit from accurate ad placement, while publishers benefit by selling their ad inventory to the highest bidder.
 When the DSP and ad exchange decide on the winning bid, this information is communicated to the SSP immediately.

 What are SSPs?